 Research.
 We are advancing our current understanding of various disease states through research in both the basic, clinical and translational sciences.
 We have multiple ongoing trials that address dialysis, diabetes, anemia, Fabry’s Disease, PKD, and hypertension.

 Education.
-Free monthly events such as UCLA Kidney Education Enhancement Program (UKEEP) are hosted for patients and their family and friends to learn about kidney disease holistically.
+Free monthly webinars and quarterly events such as UCLA Kidney Education Enhancement Program (UKEEP) are hosted for patients and their family and friends to learn about kidney disease holistically.
 The goal of these education and outreach programs is to make patients and their loved ones a part of the decision making team.

 As the founder and director of Bruin Beans Health Club (BBHC), my aim is to foster future leaders in healthcare.
 BBHC is an undergraduate led club that works with a multidisciplinary team of healthcare professionals while offering mentorship opportunities, volunteering, and workshops to undergraduates.
 The mission of BBHC is to bridge the gap of misinformation surrounding kidney health through effective communication with the general public and patients with kidney disease.

-Our ultimate goal is to set up a Kidney Center at UCLA under my leadership and the CORE Kidney Team, where we can provide comprehensive care to our kidney patients and their entire families, starting from pre-diagnosis to transplant.
+Our ultimate goal is to set up a CORE Kidney Center at UCLA under my leadership and the CORE Kidney Team, where we can provide comprehensive care to our kidney patients and their entire families, starting from pre-diagnosis to transplant.
 The Kidney Center will embody all of the values that the CORE Kidney Program stands for and the mission of UCLA Health: healing humankind one patient at a time.

 Please do visit our website to find more information regarding our program https://www.uclahealth.org/core-kidney/.